besdar/google-photos-exif/README.md

 ## Disclaimer

 This tool was only written for the purpose of solving my own personal requirements.

 I decided to make this public on GitHub because:

 -   it was useful for me, so maybe it'll be useful for others in the future
 -   future me might be thankful if I ever need to do this again

-With that said, please bear in mind that this tool won't be actively maintained and your mileage may vary.
-I'm sure it's far from perfect so if you choose to use it please proceed with caution and be careful to verify the results (with `mockProcess` parameter)!
+With that said, please bear in mind that your mileage may vary.
+I'm sure it's far from perfect so if you choose to use it please proceed with caution and be careful to verify the results (i.e. with `mockProcess` parameter)!
 I hope it's helpful.